carel180301/portfolio-website-template/README.md

     margin: 0.5%;
 }
 ```
-if you want style the account icons, you can style it here <br>
+if you want style the account icons, you can style it here <br><br>

 ```css
 .bi:hover{ /*if you want to style the icons if being hovered*/
     color: #0d6efd;
 }
 ```
-and also you can style the account icons when the icons being hovered <br>
+and also you can style the account icons when the icons being hovered <br><br>

 ```css
 .responsive-img { /*if you want to style the image on hero section*/
     width: 50%;
 }
 ```
-if you want to style the logo image on hero section, you can style it here <br>
+if you want to style the logo image on hero section, you can style it here <br><br>

 ```css
 .logo-img { /*if you want to style the logo*/